 For over 7 years, ARC has offered a private family mediation service to clients within Ireland.
-While the majority of the more than 600 clients who have used our service have been based in the South East of Ireland, we have also worked with clients in Galway, Athlone, Longford, Kerry, Tipperary, Meath, Louth, Wicklow, Dublin and Cork.
-We’ve also mediated in cases where there are international families, so long as one party resides within the Irish State.
+While the majority of the more than 700 clients who have used our service have been based in the South East of Ireland, we have also worked with clients in Galway, Athlone, Longford, Kerry, Tipperary, Meath, Louth, Wicklow, Dublin and Cork.
+We also mediate in cases where there are international families, so long as one party resides within the Irish State.

 Private mediation has, in our experience, a number of advantages over the alternatives such as litigation and the state-funded family mediation service.
 We can’t guarantee an outcome but we can guarantee we’ll put in the time and effort to give your case the very best chance of success.

-Where one or both parties feel uncomfortable, or even unsafe, to negotiate in the same room as each other, they can opt for shuttle negotiation in separate rooms or negotiations at different times and/or locations.
+Where one or both parties feel uncomfortable, or even unsafe, to negotiate in the same room as each other, they can opt for Shuttle or Separate Mediation in separate rooms or negotiations at different times and/or locations.

 ARC was founded to provide a cost-effective, timely, expert and professional mediation service.
 We believe we’ve delivered on those aims.
 If you need professional assistance in resolving a family, commercial, workplace or community dispute, we’re here to help.